"The call to courage begins with vulnerability."

 Someone said something in the middle of all of this that no one had quite planned to say, and it settled over the room like a second presence:

 "Your authority is one hundred percent related to your suffering.
-Through that suffering, there's something that emboldens you.
+Through suffering, there's something that emboldens you.
 Your personal influence and personal authority is one hundred percent linked to your ability to suffer."
+Russell

 It sounds counterintuitive until you sit in it a moment.
 We do not follow people because they have never been broken.
 We follow people who have been broken and found a way forward — or are still, humbly, finding it.
+The credential that matters most in the rooms where real things get said is not the title or the track record.
+It is the evidence that this man has paid a price.
+That he has gone somewhere hard and come back with something true.

-David is the model Tom's tradition keeps returning to.
-The man anointed to be king who ends up in a cave, surrounded by the desperate and the dejected.
-The disgraced.
-The indebted.
-The discontented.
+David is the model the room kept returning to.
+The man anointed to be king who ends up in a cave at Adullam, surrounded by the desperate, the indebted, the discontented.
+Four hundred men in rough shape gathered around a man who is himself on the run.
 And out of that — out of his own suffering — he becomes their captain.
+Not despite the cave.
+Because of it.

 — ✦ —